theroyalwhee0/please/readme.md

-# Please, A Promise Helper Library.
+# Please, A Promise Helper Library
 'Please' is a Javascript Promise helper library.
-It is meant to be used along side [native Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or libraries like [bluebird](http://bluebirdjs.com/).
+It is meant to be used alongside [native Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or libraries like [bluebird](http://bluebirdjs.com/).

 It has functions to simplify dealing with Promise containing collections, looping over Promises till a condition is met, and other miscellaneous functions.